ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

     else valueB)
 ```

-While it is easy to recognize the problem
+While it's easy to recognize the problem in this situation
-and fix the Python code in this situation by pulling the value
+and fix the Python code by pulling the value
 assignments into the `if … else` statement,
 it becomes harder and harder to notice such missteps in a larger code base.
-Haskell again just does the right thing per default
+Haskell - again - just does the right thing per default.

 Another cool side effect of lazy evaluation is infinite lists: